 When first going vegan, it can be hard to imagine a life without eggs.
 Believe me, I know.
 Pretty quickly you’ll find, just as I did, that eggs are easy to replace in nearly everything and in fact, eggs are completely unnecessary.
 In the decade I’ve been a vegan I’ve seen amazing progress in the plant-based food movement and one of those areas is the “vegan egg” which continues to gets expand and get better every year.
-There are many commercial products out there, but this guide is focused on simple solutions with whole foods that are easy to find.
+There are many commercial products out there, but this guide is focused on simple, easy to find, solutions for a vegan egg substitute for nearly everything.

-Let’s take a look at some of the best ways to replace eggs in your baking and cooking.
+Let’s take a look at some of my favorite vegan egg substitutes in baking and cooking.

 - Chickpea flour: High in protein, chickpea flour works both as a binder and leavener and, in my opinion, one of the best natural egg replacers for baked goods such as scones, cookies, and biscotti.
 To substitute: mix 3 tablespoons of chickpea flour with 3 tablespoons of water for each egg, until thick and creamy.
 Chickpea flour can be found in most health stores or bulk sections of well-stocked grocery stores.